svillalobosaliste/combiningsamples_msbbss/README.md

 The outputs from the thesis_manuscript can be replicated as follows:

-1_create_function: This scripts creates the necessary functions to generate the simulated samples and compute three different estimator for each probability, non-probability, and combined samples.
+1_create_function: This scripts creates the necessary functions to generate the simulated samples and compute the estimators for each probability, non-probability, and combined samples.

 2_storage: This script reads the simulation files and storage the results of the functions.